Cemgoktugsorgun/material-ui-geosuggest/README.md

 A basic material-ui textfield autosuggest for the Google Maps Places API.

+## Installation

+The package can be installed by using npm:

+`npm install material-ui-geosuggest --save`

 ## Requirements

 You need to include `https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY_HERE&libraries=places` script to your project at some point either by using: